-We have audited the accompanying consolidated statements of assets and liabilities of Medley Capital Corporation (the Company), including the consolidated schedules of investments, as of September 30, 2012 and 2011, and the related consolidated statements of operations, changes in net assets, and cash flows, for each of the two years in the period ended September 30, 2012 and for the period from April 23, 2010 (date of inception) to September 30, 2010.
+We have audited the accompanying consolidated statements of assets and liabilities of Medley Capital Corporation (the Company), including the consolidated schedules of investments, as of September 30, 2013 and 2012, and the related consolidated statements of operations, changes in net assets, and cash flows, for each of the three years in the period ended September 30, 2013.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+Our responsibility is to express an opinion on these financial statements based on our audit.

-We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-Our procedures included confirmation of securities owned as of September 30, 2012 and 2011 by correspondence with the custodian and management of the portfolio companies.
-We believe that our audits provide a reasonable basis for our opinion.
+Our procedures included confirmation of investments owned as of September 30, 2013 and 2012 by correspondence with the custodian, directly with designees of the portfolio companies and debt agents, as applicable.
+We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of Medley Capital Corporation at September 30, 2012 and 2011, and the consolidated results of its operations, changes in its net assets, and its cash flows, for each of the two years in the period ended September 30, 2012 and for the period from April 23, 2010 (date of inception) to September 30, 2010, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of Medley Capital Corporation at September 30, 2013 and 2012, and the consolidated results of its operations, changes in its net assets, and its cash flows, for each of the three years in the period ended September 30, 2013 in conformity with U.S. generally accepted accounting principles.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), Medley Capital Corporation's internal control over financial reporting as of September 30, 2012, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated December 10, 2012 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), Medley Capital Corporation's internal control over financial reporting as of September 30, 2013, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (1992 framework) and our report dated December 9, 2013 expressed an unqualified opinion thereon.